 This collection of films was compiled by Jack Behrend who owned a camera equipment rental house and worked as a professional industrial filmmaker from the 1950s until the 1990s.
 Included in this collection are 13 reels of raw footage from an unfinished documentary of historical inns of America and time lapse footage of Grant Park, the Equitable Building and Lake Point Tower as they were being constructed.
 The collection includes industrial films about steel foundries, the making of railroad wheels and a film about the teachers' strike at Niles North in the 1970s.
 Also within this collection are films made by Gordon Weisenborn, a Chicago filmmaker who gave his films to Jack Behrend before his death.
 Behrend has donated the prints and rights of his films and those of Gordon Weisenborn to CFA.
 He has also donated 52 prints made by the National Film Board of Canada.

-This collection contains the preserved and restored archival materials from 7 original 35mm nitrate reels discovered in the Valparaiso University Special Collections Library by Judith Miller.
-They are moving image documents of THE PICTORIAL STORY OF HIAWATHA, a live pageant performed in Desbarats, Ontario by the Garden River Ojibway community in 1902 - 1903.
+This collection contains the preserved and restored archival materials from 7 original 35mm nitrate reels, which contain 8 distinct rolls or "views" of THE PICTORIAL STORY OF HIAWATHA, a live pageant performed in Desbarats, Ontario by the Garden River Ojibway community in 1902 - 1903.
+Katharine and Charles Bowden filmed this pageant so they could screen the moving images as part of their Chautauqua Lecture Circuit presentation of the same name.
+The reels were discovered in the Valparaiso University Special Collections Library by Judith Miller.
 Clearly there are reels of the pageant that are missing.
-Katharine and Charles Bowden filmed this pageant so they could screen the moving images as part of their Chautauqua Lecture Circuit presentation of the same name.

 The Chicago Public Library film collection is Chicago Film Archives' (CFA) founding collection.
 CFA formed in order to care for this collection of about 5,000 16mm films that the library no longer could keep.
 The collection contains a broad sweep of genres.
 A large number of films are educational and travel films, but there are also silent films, foreign and American-made theatrical films, documentaries, industrials, newsreels, sports events and children's films.
 Together these films comprise a rich snapshot of an educational and cultural pathway the City of Chicago built for its citizens during the mid twentieth century.

-This collection of mostly 16mm films are primarily travelogues created from the late 1940s until the 1990s.
-Places that are filmed include: Iceland, Thailand, Belgium, Ireland, Tunisia, Australia, New Zealand, Mexico, Yugoslavia, Sicily and Alaska.
-The collection also contains a few amateur short films or musical productions and a handful of educational films.
-Additionally, the collection contains scrapbooks, photos and other ephemera that describe the Davis' career.
+The Robert & Theresa Davis collection primarily consists of travelogue films created by the Illinois-based husband and wife duo, Robert & Theresa Davis.
+Places that are filmed include: Australia, Belgium, Cyprus, Iceland, Ireland, Mexico, New Zealand, Thailand, Tunisia, Sicily and Yugoslavia.
+The collection also contains a few amateur short films and musical productions as well as a handful of educational films.
+Additionally, the collection contains extensive papers and ephemera, including scrapbooks, photos, maps and diaries that describe the Davis' career as filmmakers, lecturers and tour guides.

 The Russ and Sylvia Davis Collection contains 16mm film prints and elements produced by the couple's production company, IWF Inc. The majority are from a syndicated wrestling television show from the 1950s that included wrestlers such as Verne Gagne, Gorgeous George, and Lou Thesz.
 Russ was a pioneering TV personality in the Chicago broadcast area at WBKB-TV.
 Sylvia worked as president of their company and a producer on a number of Russ' shows.